 Anything that could be considered a violation of the code of conduct.
 Anything that leads to character issues can be used to justify the removal from the program.
 And how hard is it to get kicked out?
 It isn’t easy.
 The program is going to provide resources to fix whatever your problem is.

 They won’t kick you out immediately unless it’s an enormous lapse of judgment.
 I mean, take all the things I just said.
 So, substance abuse, dishonesty, behavioral concerns, and professional boundary violations.

 And if you have a substantial clinical error, that could lead to the program dismissal.
 If you show up to work high and start providing patient care, that could lead to your program dismissal if you are, as I said before, just ultimately making up for the fact that you will work when you’re not.
 There is a threshold where the residency can tell you’re out of here.
 But most of the time, they will provide a corrective action plan, verbal coaching, and counseling.
 Something that will allow the resident to continue in the program.

 Know Your Appeal Rights

 They’ll start there.
 And then, if there are still problems, usually they’ll ask a resident to sign the last chance agreement, which dictates the terms.
-It would be best if you did these things satisfactorily, or the committee will remove you from the program.
-But be careful in signing a last-chance agreement.
+It would be best to do these things satisfactorily, or the committee will remove you from the program.
+But be careful when signing a last-chance agreement.
 Many of these, in my opinion, contain terms or requirements that are nearly impossible for the resident to meet.
-Before you sign that agreement, I certainly would have somebody look that over.
+Before you sign that agreement, I would have somebody look that over.

 Now, you do have some appeal rights.
 If the program dismisses you, you can’t appeal the decision and usually address the committee or submit a written response to the reason behind the program’s removal.
-But to be honest, you don’t have a ton of leverage or rights in fighting a program dismissal.
+But honestly, you don’t have a ton of leverage or rights in fighting a program dismissal.